apache/flink/docs/java_api_guide.md

     </tr>
       <td><strong>Join</strong></td>
       <td>
         Joins two data sets by creating all pairs of elements that are equal on their keys.
 Optionally uses a JoinFunction to turn the pair of elements into a single element, or a FlatJoinFunction to turn the pair of elements into arbitararily many (including none) elements.
-See [keys](#keys) on how to define join keys.
+See <a href="#keys">keys</a> on how to define join keys.
 {% highlight java %}
 result = input1.join(input2)
                .where(0)       // key of the first input (tuple field 0)